dalehenrich/gsApplicationTools/docs/gettingStarted.md

 These methods provide the standard set of *exception handling* services and operate in [parallel processing mode](#parallel-processing-mode):
   - gemServer:
   - gemServer:beforeUnwind:
+  - gemServer:beforeUnwind:ensure:
+  - gemServer:ensure:
   - gemServer:exceptionSet:
   - gemServer:exceptionSet:beforeUnwind:
+  - gemServer:exceptionSet:beforeUnwind:ensure:
+  - gemServer:exceptionSet:ensure:

 These methods provide for *exception handling* and operate in [serial processing mode](#serial-processing-mode):
   - gemServerTransaction:
   - gemServerTransaction:beforeUnwind:
+  - gemServerTransaction:beforeUnwind:ensure:
   - gemServerTransaction:beforeUnwind:onConflict:
+  - gemServerTransaction:beforeUnwind:onConflict:ensure:
+  - gemServerTransaction:ensure:
   - gemServerTransaction:exceptionSet:
   - gemServerTransaction:exceptionSet:beforeUnwind:
+  - gemServerTransaction:exceptionSet:beforeUnwind:ensure:
   - gemServerTransaction:exceptionSet:beforeUnwind:onConflict:
+  - gemServerTransaction:exceptionSet:beforeUnwind:onConflict:ensure:
+  - gemServerTransaction:exceptionSet:ensure:
   - gemServerTransaction:onConflict:
+  - gemServerTransaction:onConflict:ensure:

-With the **exceptionSet:** argument, you may specify a custom list of exceptions to handle.
+With the **exceptionSet:** argument, you may specify a custom list of exceptions to be handled.

-With the **beforeUnwind:** block, you may specify custom processing for exceptions before the stack is unwound.
+With the **beforeUnwind:** block, you may specify custom exception processing that is invoked after the exception-specific exception handling has run and before the stack is unwound.
+For an HTTP server, this is the point in the stack where you would return a 5xx response.

-With the **onConflict:** block you may specify custom processing in the event of a [commit conflict](#transaction-conflict)
+With the **onConflict:** block you may specify custom processing in the event of a [commit conflict](#transaction-conflict).
+By default, the [transaction conflict dictionary](#transaction-conflict-dictionary) is written to the [object log](#object-log).

+With the **ensure:** block, you may specify an processing to be performed when the **gemServer:** call returns.
+Typically the **ensure:** block is used to clean up any resources that may have been alocated for processing, such as sockets or files.

 ###Gem Server Exception Handling
 The **gemServer:** method has default exception handlers for the following exceptions (the list of default exceptions is slightly different for [GemStone 2.4.x][8]):